cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance categories: Moderate to high and risk categories: moderate to high_

-A register should be maintained of a project's open source components, dependencies and vulnerabilities to help trace any deployed artefacts with new vulnerabilities.
+A register should be maintained of a project's open source components, dependencies and vulnerabilities to help trace any deployed artifacts with new vulnerabilities.
 One of the most popular open source inventory implementations is OWASP Dependency-Track.
 Generating, receiving, or maintaining a supply chain inventory will help identify the software vendors, suppliers, and sources used in an organization with the associated software and versions.
 Cataloguing this inventory into a human and machine readable mechanism allows organizations to correlate vulnerabilities as they are published against known in-use or to-be-used software and to ascertain impact.

 #### Build libraries based upon source code